4 Scientific Secrets To Live Longer (And Build Your Bones)

 Food-based magnesium is most readily bioavailable, so here are the Foundation Foods that are richest in this mineral:

-Longevity Is Just One Of Many Positive “Side Effects” Of The Save Our Bones Program
+Longevity Is Just One Of Many Positive “Side Effects” Of The Osteoporosis Reversal Program

 At The Save Institute, it’s understood that drugs, whether prescription or over the counter, are most certainly not the answer to a healthful and long life.
 Mainstream Medicine takes a “lesser of two evils” approach – there may be dangerous side effects (including a shorter lifespan!), but it’s seen as preferable to the “disease” they are treating.

 Here’s the kicker: osteoporosis is not even a disease.
-It’s a symptom of an imbalance that is correctable through pH-balanced nutrition and regular exercise – just the “prescription” that the Save Our Bones Program offers.
+It’s a symptom of an imbalance that is correctable through pH-balanced nutrition and regular exercise – just the “prescription” that the Osteoporosis Reversal Program offers.

 Stop Worrying About Your Bone Loss